Teens should get yearly check-ups, as visiting the doctor, when well, has many necessary benefits as they approach adulthood.

 Don’t underestimate the power of positive affirmation with teenagers.
 Even if we encourage them often as parents, when the doctor says, “You’re doing great.
 You are right on track,” those words matter.

 As a parent, give your teen the space to meet with the health care professional alone and discuss concerns about their body, sexual or mental health, or drug and alcohol use.
-They may feel a different kind of safety in a clinical setting.
+They may feel a different kind of safety in a clinical setting during their yearly check-ups.
 You want your adolescent to be able to express questions and fears without worrying about your reaction.

-It's okay to interview a few health care professionals.
+It’s okay to interview a few health care professionals for the right fit for yearly check-ups.
 Again, you are modeling practices for your kid that they will remember in adulthood.
 Finding the right doctor can take some work but it is important work.
-Your teen's wellness is invaluable, as is your teen being empowered to care for their own health as they approach adulthood.
+Your teen’s wellness is invaluable, as is your teen being empowered to care for their own health as they approach adulthood.